ashishhoro/ashishhoro/README.md

 - 👋 Hi, I’m @ashishhoro
-- 👀 I’m interested in UI/UX design, and also front & back-end
+- 👀 I’m interested in UI/UX design, front-end and back-end work
 - 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on app and web designing stuffs
 - 📫 How to reach me